-Children nationwide will return to school over the next month or so.
+Children nationwide will return to some sort of learning over the next 3-4 weeks.
 But getting back in the habit isn’t always so easy, especially when distance-learning is in place and the uncertainty of when they may return to in-person learning still looms large.

 Summertime lends itself to late nights, play dates with friends and a desire for findings things to do in an unscheduled environment.
 For school-aged children, time is at your fingertips.

 But getting back to a school mindset can be a hassle for students.
 Sleep won’t come as easy for those who don’t have a properly-adjusted sleep schedule.
 Recent research shows that children need proper sleep schedules in order to function properly during the school day and set themselves on the right path for the rest of the school year.